Disney's Cruella trailer shows Emma Stone as the iconic villain, and it's out this May

-Disney has dropped its first trailer for Cruella, its next live-action film remake.
-Based on the classic villain from the Disney film One Hundred and One Dalmatians, Cruella will show viewers how the fashion designer became the dog fur obsessed criminal we know her to be.
+Disney has dropped the first trailer for Cruella, its next live-action film remake.
+Based on the classic villain from the Disney film One Hundred and One Dalmatians, Cruella will show viewers how the fashion designer became the dog fur-obsessed criminal we know her to be.

 Cruella is set to come out in theaters on May 28, 2021.
-There’s currently no information on when and how the film will debut on Disney+.
+There’s currently no information on when and how the film will debut on Disney Plus, but we'd expect it some time after the theatrical release.

 - Disney Plus is already close to hitting 100 million subscribers